-INSTALLING THE SWITCH.
+INSTALLING THE SWITCH

 - 1) Install the switch into the precut hole in the servo tray, in the fuselage, from the bottom.
 Use the two screws provided with the switch to secure it in place.
-Drill two 3/32" holes through the tray for the screws to pass through. - 2) Make a push-pull lever out of scrap wire.
-Attach the wire to the switch lever and route the wire out the side of the fuselage, through the hole you drilled.

-Some switches come with a hole drilled through the switch tab for this very purpose.
+Drill two 3/32" holes through the tray for the screws to pass through. - ⇒ 2) Using a 3/32" drill bit, drill a hole through the side of the fuselage, opposite the muffler, even with the switch. - ⇒ 3) Make a push-pull lever out of scrap wire.
+Attach the wire to the switch lever and route the wire out the side of the fuselage, through the hole you drilled. - Some switches come with a hole drilled through the switch tab for this very purpose.
 If your switch does not, remove the switch and drill a 3/32" hole through the middle of the switch tab.

-3) Install the rubber grommets and brass collets onto the elevator, rudder and throttle servos.
+- ⇔ 4 ) Install the rubber grommets and brass collets onto the elevator, rudder and throttle servos.
 Test fit the servos into the preinstalled servo tray.
-Because the size of servos differ, you may need to adjust the size of the precut openings in the tray.

-Secure the servos with the screws provided from your radio system.

-4) Position the servos into the servo tray with the output shafts orientated as shown below.
+Because the size of servos differ, you may need to adjust the size of the precut openings in the tray. - ⇒ 5) Position the servos into the servo tray with the output shafts orientated as shown below.
 Drill 1/16" pilot holes through the tray for each of the mounting screws.

-5) Install adjustable servo connector in the servo arm.
+⇒ 6) Install adjustable servo connector in the servo arm.

-- 6) Connect the elevator, rudder and throttle servos to your radio's receiver and turn on the system.
+- 7) Connect the elevator, rudder and throttle servos to your radio's receiver and turn on the system.
 Set the trim tabs on the transmitter to neutral and center the servo arms.
-The elevator, rudder and throttle servo arms should be perpendicular to the servos. - 7) One at a time, hold the pushrods in position over the respective servos to check for proper servo direction.
-If any servo turns in the wrong direction, switch your radio's reversing switches as necessary to achieve the correct direction. - 8) Install servos arm to servos.
+The elevator, rudder and throttle servo arms should be perpendicular to the servos. - ⊗ 8) One at a time, hold the pushrods in position over the respective servos to check for proper servo direction.
+If any servo turns in the wrong direction, switch your radio's reversing switches as necessary to achieve the correct direction. - 9) Install servos arm to servos.
 Notice the position of the servo arms on the servos.
 See picture as below.

-INSTALLING THE RECEIVER AND BATTERY.
+INSTALLING THE RECEIVERAND BATTERY

-- 1) Plug the five servo leads and the switch lead into the receiver.
-Plug the battery pack lead into the switch also. - 2) Wrap the receiver and battery pack in the protective foam rubber to protect them from vibration - 3) Position the battery pack in the fuel tank compartment and the receiver just behind the fuel tank .
+- ⇒ 1) Plug the five servo leads and the switch lead into the receiver.
+Plug the battery pack lead into the switch also. - ⇒ 2) Wrap the receiver and battery pack in the protective foam rubber to protect them from vibration. - 3) Position the battery pack in the fuel tank compartment and the receiver just behind the fuel tank.
 Use extra foam pieces to hold them in position.

 When balancing the airplane you may need to move the battery or receiver forward or after to achieve proper balance.
-In our test airplane, using a .46 two stroke engine, the battery and receiver were mounted as per step # 4.